prueh/Rust-REST-API-Data-Fetcher/README.md

 Rust REST API Data Fetcher

 Rust REST API Data Fetcher is a minimal, self-contained Rust program that retrieves data from public REST APIs and prints it to the terminal.
 The project demonstrates idiomatic data handling in Rust, focusing on HTTP requests and JSON parsing without the complexity of asynchronous runtimes.
-It was built to demonstrate rapid technology mastery using Generative AI.
+It is built to demonstrate rapid technology mastery using Generative AI.

 Features